North Carolina Lottery Games

 For online, here's what you'll do:

-- β Download the NC State Lottery app from the Google Play or Apple App Store.
+1. ✅ Download the NC State Lottery app from the Google Play or Apple App Store.

-- β To do this, click Sign Up in the bottom right of the mobile app.
+2. ✅ Create an NC Lottery accoun by clicking click Sign Up in the bottom right of the mobile app.

-- β Once this is complete, check your email for a confirmation code and provide it.
+4. ✅ Check your email for a confirmation code and provide it.

-- β This takes you to the next step of creating an account.
-You'll supply personal information like your name, address, and the last four digits of your Social Security number.
+5. ✅ Supply personal information like your name, address, and the last four digits of your Social Security number.

 Be sure to check each promo's page to see if there are any changes or for any promos added later.